Shop Setup

 A dust collector makes more sense when you have larger machines that produce a lot of chips, like planers, jointers, and some table saw setups.
 These systems are built more for moving volume than a typical shop vac.

-What a good beginner dust collection setup looks like
+What a good beginner setup looks like

-• a solid shop vac
+• a solid shop vac for small tools and cleanup

 • hoses and adapters that fit your real tools